celo-org/awesome-celo-ai/README.md

 ### Current Projects
 - **[Celo Meme Token Generator](https://github.com/harishkotra/celo-token-agent)**: an AI Agent that autonomously deploys tokens on [Celo](https://docs.celo.org/) using [Gaia](https://docs.gaianet.ai/intro/)
+- **[Atmos AI Agent](https://www.heyatmos.com)**: an AI-powered assistant integrated with Atmos, a sustainability reporting tool.
+It leverages blockchain and crypto technology to make ESG data more accessible, transparent, and verifiable.

 ## Tools
 Know of tools that support AI agents in crypto?
 Add them to this list by submitting a Pull Request.